-While demand for staff in certain fields, such as tourism, investment and real estate often see peaks and troughs depending on market performance, the science sector offers a rare oasis of stability and security.
+While demand for staff in certain fields, such as tourism, investment and real estate, often see peaks and troughs depending on market performance, the science sector offers a rare oasis of stability and security.

 In Singapore, you could even expect to earn up to $110,000 annually as a research scientist.
-On top of that, researchers with knowledge of machine learning are particularly in high demand as the industry evolves and incorporates the use of Artificial Intelligence (AI) in R&D.
+On top of that, researchers with knowledge of machine learning (ML) are particularly in high demand as the industry evolves and incorporates the use of Artificial Intelligence (AI) in R&D.